SharePoint Online and OneDrive Setup for Enterprise Search

 - Region (optional): Select an option that will be used to establish the base URL.
 If no selection is made, the default option will be commercial.
 If GOV L4 is selected .us token url will be created

-- Private Key: Upload the private key as a pem file.
+- Private Key: Upload the private key as a PEM file that corresponds to the certificate uploaded to your Microsoft Entra app registration.

 - Click Save.
 This connector will now be used to configure content ingestion from Sharepoint Online and enable live search from OneDrive.
 Refer to the steps mentioned below.